Archive for the ‘ Civil Behavior ’ Category

-Dan is an Army Captain with the 10th Mountain Division… Click here for the rest of the post.
+Dan is an Army Captain with the 10th Mountain Division.
 In March, he deployed to the Zharay District of the Kandahar Province, Afghanistan, where he is stationed with the 4-25 Field Artillery in Ghundy Ghar.

 Sometimes I complain about cleaning our houses.

 Did that make anyone else wince?
 A complaint over not one, but two houses to clean.
 Can you imagine how storm victims in Joplin, Missouri, or across Oklahoma, Arkansas, Kansas, Mississippi or Alabama would feel today if they could just plug in their vacuum?

 Take one moment from your day and look at this image.

 The juxtaposition of those photos rocked me to my core.

 I have a special place in my heart for Joplin, Missouri.
 You could get amazing food at Chicken Mary’s.
 And there was a Sonic Drive In that holds a special memory for my husband Greg and me from our early dating years when I was at Cottey College in Nevada, MO., and he at Pittsburg State University in Pittsburg, KS.
 Joplin was the nearest “big city.”
 Greg took 13 Cottey Girls to see Tootsie there in 1982.

 Now, the majority of Joplin is gone.